jay42719/virtual_staff_assignment/README.md

   - `200 OK`: File uploaded successfully.
   - `400 Bad Request`: File duration exceeds 30 minutes or other validation errors.
   - `500 Internal Server Error`: An error occurred on the server.

-## Submission

-Submit the code as a GitHub repository link.
-Ensure the repository includes:
-- Complete source code for the backend and frontend.
-- A `README.md` file with setup instructions.
-- Clear documentation on configuring AWS S3 and MongoDB.